-Ms. Peters stated that she'd be sending out information for an upcoming webinar for signalization training.
-She also stated that an earmark recently passed through from the legislature for Lake Trafford Road.
-Ms. Peters stated that the earmark was sent in from Collier County Transportation Planning to advanced Lake Trafford Road projects into 2019 as well as another \$175,000 allocated to the project.
-Ms. Peters stated that she'd be working with the Metropolitan Planning Organization (MPO) and the County on more specifics for programming the extra funds for Lake Trafford Road.
+Ms. Peters stated that she would be sending out information for an upcoming signalization training webinar.
+She also stated that the Legislature had awarded an earmark in the amount of \$175,000 for Lake Trafford Road.
+Ms. Peters stated that the earmark was requested by Collier County Transportation Planning.
+Ms. Peters stated that she would be working with the Metropolitan Planning Organization (MPO) and the County on the specifics for programming the earmarked funds.